Helteix/Docs/docs/1_tools/intro.md

 ## Contents

 ## Introduction
-Since the package **com.ltx.tools** is free, you can either install the package from my [GitHub page](https://github.com/Helteix/Tools) or from the Unity Asset store.
+Since the package **com.helteix.tools** is free, you can either install the package from my [GitHub page](https://github.com/Helteix/Tools) or from the Unity Asset store.

 :::info[Which should I choose?]
 It is recommended to stick with Asset Store's version for more stability.